 People working with wildlife (e.g. kangaroos), feral or domestic animals (e.g. camels, cats and dogs) and their products.
 E.g. dog & cat breeders, wildlife & zoo workers, handlers, workers culling & processing kangaroos, vets & veterinary staff.

 People who live, work or visit at-risk environments or areas in close proximity to them.
 E.g. farms, saleyards, livestock transport routes.

-People working with C. burnetii or laboratory animals. e.g. laboratory personnel handling veterinary specimens.
+People working with Coxiella burnetii or laboratory animals.
+E.g. laboratory personnel handling veterinary specimens.